 Apart from outstanding Apps and teacher produced content, there is an increasing trend towards textbooks being provided as either pdf or as an interactive iPad book.
 The benefits of electronic textbooks and in some cases workbooks is self evident.
 With the move towards the National Curriculum many of the textbooks will come as both eBooks and hardcopy.

 While the hardware component of the iPad has been of interest for quite some time, the ability to configure the tablet with school content and manage the significant extra demands on the network has had its technological difficulties.
 As such the School has not pursued a move towards this technology until these matters were resolved.

 Of late a number of developments have occurred that have made the management of iPads across a large number of students possible.
 Volume purchasing of Apps and software to centrally configure and administer the devices have now been 'released' by Apple and have made the integration of iPads into everyday teaching and learning possible.

 There are two elements to the costing of this programme.
 First, is the cost of the iPad lease and associated costs and secondly, there is the cost of the infrastructure and administration.

 In effect the School will be leasing each device for a three year period.
-The Student Activity Levy will rise by $330 per annum per student (Year 7 and 8 in 2013 and all other secondary students in 2014) to cover the cost of the annual lease payment, a cover, an extended warranty and a suite of Apps.
+The Student Activity Levy will include $330 per annum per student to cover the cost of the annual lease payment, a cover, an extended warranty and a suite of Apps.
 After the three year period the ownership of the device will be transferred to the family and a new three year lease for a new device will be commenced.

 There are considerable additional costs associated with providing the additional Wi-Fi bandwidth, the administration software and management of that number of devices.
 The ICT budget has been constructed to absorb these costs without further cost to individual families.